Mammoth evolution as a model for species origins

 - number of enamel grinding ridges

-By comparing fossils between different regions and time intervals, we have also shown that the process of change involved at least 2 transitions involving the origin of new species.
+By comparing fossils between different regions and time intervals, we have also shown that the process of change involved several transitions involving the origin of new species.

 In particular, it appears that the first major step in the origin of the woolly mammoth occurred in China as much as 2 million years ago, while the final changes took place in north-east Siberia about a million years later.

 In both cases it is plausible that the changes were driven by known changes in climate and vegetation.

 We have also shown how the North American or ‘Columbian’ mammoth arose from relatively advanced Eurasian mammoths that dispersed across the Bering land bridge some 1.5 million years ago.